-She has helped her clients build collections, create educational programs, and forge international cultural partnerships.
+James Company is led by its Founder and Chief Curator Katherine Gass Stowe.
+Katie is a highly seasoned professional curator and advisor who has worked with many corporations, collectors, and artists.
 She has successfully managed large and small project teams and budgets, and has put together dozens of private and public collections, installations and related programming for clients since 2000 in the U.S. and abroad.
 She has strong business and audience development instinct and experience across a variety of industries which she applies to all her projects.
 Among her past posts, she has worked at The Whitney Museum and the Aldrich Contemporary Art Museum.
 She holds an MA in the History of American Art Advocacy from The Gallatin School at New York University.
 She has served on the Board of Directors of Skowhegan School for Painting and Sculpture, Maine, and SculptureCenter, New York.
-She is a member of the Association of Professional Art Advisors and Art Table.
+She is a member of the Association of Professional Art Advisors and Art Table, the leading organization for women in the arts.
 Since 2002 she has been the contracted New York metro-region collections curator for Bank of America.
 She was the contracted Global Art Curator for Jumeirah Group from 2007 - 2012.
 Most recently she completed a 62 piece collection which includes original commissions for the award-winning The Beekman, A Thompson Hotel, in New York City.